dcarr178/Vintage-HOA-CCRs/Bylaws.md

     (g) Cause the Common Areas and other portions of the Property to be maintained, as provided in the Declaration;

-    (h) Permit First Mortgagees of Lots in the Property to pay taxes or other charges which are in default and which may or have become a charge against the Common Areas of the Association, and such First Mortgagees, upon making such payments, shall be owed immediate reimbursement therefor from the Association;
+    (h) Permit First Mortgagees of Lots in the Property to pay taxes or other charges which are in default and which may or have become a charge against the Common Areas of the Association, and such First Mortgagees, upon making such payments, shall be owed immediate reimbursement therefore from the Association;

     (i) Assess and collect all assessments referred to or authorized in the Declaration.